seniorAIDeveloper/Fullhouse_TTS/README.md

-# Tacotron
+# Fullhouse-TTS

-An implementation of Tacotron speech synthesis in TensorFlow.
+An implementation of Fullhouse-TTS speech synthesis in TensorFlow.

 ### Audio Samples